triasha72/Surrogate-model-learning/READMe.md

 **Result: R² = 0.9553 from 20 training points**

-The most interesting part wasn't the accuracy number — it was the uncertainty map.
+The most interesting part wasn't the accuracy number, it was the uncertainty map.
 The GP correctly identified the corners of the design space as its weakest predictions, exactly where there was no training data.
 That's the GP